nth10sd/viewabout/README.md

 # ViewAbout
-Most available and applicable about: dialog can be viewed, even those activated by other extensions.
+A Mozilla Firefox / Thunderbird add-on to open up available about: dialogs, including those activated by other extensions.

 ### Standard
 * about: